jeanettejin/DS-Guides/README.md

 # Helpful Guides

-After a months as a full time data scientists these are commands that always have in a sticky.
+Here you will find an organized compilation of the tools that I have learned as a data scientist.

 # Table Of Contents